 WECS members have campaigned for the retention of trees and open spaces and the parapets of the Butt Lane bridge, which features in the Wymondham Heritage Trail's route from the Windmill, past the Navvies' Cottage at Station House near the Old Station and former Goods Yard, towards the village centre.
 We hoped to have the parapets Listed by English Heritage, for their Group Value with the other Listed Buildings in the near vicinity.
 The same applies to Miss Gill's Shop, off Chapel Lane at the centre of Wymondham, where WECS is concerned over the potential redevelopment of the Golling's site and Chapel, with the possible loss of both Miss Gill's Shop and the Chapel.

 Open meetings take place monthly on Wednesday evenings, commencing at 7:30pm, usually in the Snug at the Berkeley Arms, Wymondham.
 Details are published in the Wymondham-Edmondthorpe Journal, along with notification of our other events.
 Meetings may take place more frequently, when required.
-At the time of writing, the next meeting is scheduled for 8th June, in the Snug.
-WECS welcomes new members and opportunities to liaise with other local organisations.
+At the time of writing (May 2017), WECS is in hibernation, with no meetings or events planned.

 WECS' projects and activities include a Village Plan; recording oral history from people who have lived in the area for many years; forming a collection of items, books and photographs of local interest; walks and talks; competitions and treasure hunts; and bringing performers and speakers to our villages.
 We have already been successful in obtaining grants but seek to build on the local support given so far.